 Once we reach higher levels of health, the effects of regular care become less dramatic.
 After all, we are maintaining a higher level of health now.
 So we begin to question the methods that got us to that level to begin with.
 For instance, I hear quite often, “I feel healthy, so how do I know that vitamins are still working?”
 We need a bit more reassurance that our time, money and effort spent on our health is really worth it.
 We know it makes sense but it’s tempting to start to let some of our efforts go.
 This is where the research comes in.

 What does the research show?
-The research from all areas of science – medical journals, physiology, neurology, biomechanics, immunology, anatomy, etc. show that having a flexible and strong spine (a “healthy” spine) can produce healthy effects not just in the spine but throughout our bodies.
-This can include healthy effects on our organs such as our bowels and lungs, our immune system, our mental state, and our entire neurophysiology!
+The research from all areas of science – medical journals, physiology, neurology, biomechanics, anatomy, etc. show that having a flexible and strong spine (a “healthy” spine) can produce healthy effects not just in the spine but throughout our bodies.
+This can include healthy effects on our organs such as our bowels and lungs, our mental state, and our entire neurophysiology!

 Here are just a few recent interesting studies: